omron-sinicx/CompACT/README.md

 This repo contains the implementation of CompACT, together with a simulated environment.
-The simulation environment is implemented in the `robosuite` framework for a bimanual wiping task that is a digital twin of our real dual arm robotic environment.
+The simulation environment is implemented in the `robosuite` framework for a bimanual wiping task, a digital twin of our real dual-arm robotic environment.

+For the teleoperation system, check this repository: https://github.com/omron-sinicx/vive_tracking_ros

 ### Repo Structure